plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 I got 131.0158
 {% endcomment %}

 If the mean and standard deviation were not what you expected, it is because $\mu$ and $\sigma$ do **not** represent the mean and standard deviation of a Lognormal distribution!

-Let me show you what these parameters actually represent:
+:large_blue_diamond: Let me show you what these parameters actually represent:

     logz <- log(z)
     mean(logz)